battlesnake/dragons-of-mugloar/README.md

 	# This will run endlessly unless you quit it with <q> <ENTER>
 	./mugomatic -i feature_score.dat -o training.dat -s scores.dat -p 20
 	# Resulting scores (and game IDs) are appended to scores.dat

+The provided dataset allows the AI to score in the 800-1600 range, with high infant mortality.

 # Neural-network approach